adambard/learnxinyminutes-docs/pt-pt/swift.html.markdown

 print(7.customProperty) // "This is 7"
 print(14.multiplyBy(3)) // 42

-// Generics: Similar to Java and C#.
-Use the `where` keyword to specify the
+// Generics: Semelhante a Java e C#.
+Usa a palavra-chave `where` para
-//   requirements of the generics.
+// especificar requisitos do `generics`.

 func findIndex<T: Equatable>(array: [T], valueToFind: T) -> Int? {
     for (index, value) in enumerate(array) {